-This question – “Don’t cha want a girl?” – Is assuming this certain path for a daughter.
-A daughter is a gateway to a great relationship with any future grandchildren.
-No again.
-If I had a daughter she might not want children; my son might want 10 and be a stay at home Dad.
-My boys have a fantastic relationship with my mother in law.
 Nobody knows what our children will turn out like.
 Boy or girl.
-Willy or not.
 Nobody has a crystal ball.
 The world is changing and I’m excited about it.
 Being a girl once might have meant staying at home and raising a family – but not anymore.

-Being a ‘boy Mum’ has made me cooler.
+Being a ‘boy mum’ has made me cooler.
 More chilled out.
 I’ve had to be – there is currently a snail living on my dining room table.
 I’m less precious.
-Don’t worry I haven’t missed out on ‘girly stuff’ – I’ve painted my son’s nails.
+Don’t worry, I haven’t missed out on ‘girly stuff’ – I’ve painted my son’s nails.
 He loved it.
 He wears pink.
 We’ve watched Frozen.
-I’m absolutely not ‘missing out’ on anything.
+I’m not ‘missing out’ on anything.

 Maybe it is because I am a girl’s girl that I get asked this question so frequently.
-I like clothes, I like makeup, I like shopping – I MUST want to share this with a mini-me daughter.
+I like clothes, I like makeup, I like shopping so I must want to share this with a mini-me.
 I must want to have tea parties, play dress up and bake cakes.
 When Victoria Beckham had Harper after her three boys- the headlines read ‘The Girl She longed for’.